 current to the most recent month end may be obtained by calling 800-311-MKTD (311-6583).

 Performance data for the classes varies based on differences in their fee and expense structures.
 The performance figures for Class I shares reflect the historical performance of the then-existing shares of MainStay Marketfield Fund (the predecessor to the Fund, for which the Adviser served as the investment sub-advisor) for periods from October 5, 2012 to April 8, 2016.
 The performance figures for Class I shares also reflect the historical performance of the then-existing shares of the predecessor fund to MainStay Marketfield Fund (which was subject to a different fee structure, and for which a predecessor entity to the Adviser served as the investment adviser) for periods prior to October 5, 2012.
 The returns in the table below for periods prior to October 5, 2012 have been calculated using the expenses of the predecessor fund to the MainStay Marketfield Fund.
-Performance figures for Class A, Investor Class, Class C and Class R2 shares, first offered on October 5, 2012, include the historical performance of Class I shares through October 4, 2012 and are adjusted to reflect differences in fees and expenses.
+Performance figures for Class A and Class C shares, first offered on October 5, 2012, include the historical performance of Class I shares through October 4, 2012 and are adjusted to reflect differences in fees and expenses.
 Performance figures for Class R6 shares, first offered on June 17, 2013, include the historical performance of Class I shares through June 16, 2013.
 Performance data for the classes varies based on differences in their fee and expense structures.
-The performance figures for Class P shares, first offered on May 31, 2013, include the historical performance of Class I shares of the then existing shares of MainStay Marketfield Fund (the predecessor to the Fund, for which the Adviser served as the investment sub-advisor) for periods from October 5, 2012 through April 8, 2016.
-The performance figures for Class P shares also reflect the historical performance of the then-existing shares of Marketfield Fund (the predecessor to the MainStay Marketfield Fund, which was subject to a different fee structure, and for which a predecessor entity to the Adviser served as the investment adviser) for periods prior to October 5, 2012.
 The returns in the table below for periods prior to October 5, 2012 have been calculated using the expenses of the predecessor fund to the MainStay Marketfield Fund.
 Performance data for the classes varies based on differences in their fee and expense structures.
 Unadjusted, the performance for the newer classes would likely have been different because of differences in certain fees and expenses attributable to each share class.